mrprofessor/discussions/README.md

 # disscussions
-A repo all the comments from my blog.
+A repo of all the comments from my blog.